 35 Homemade Spice Mixes and How to Use Them

 Making Homemade Spice Mixes is a great (and delicious) step to take towards having a healthier lifestyle.
-It's a simple thing to do, helps you avoid the additives in the store-bought packages, and it helps save money too.
+It’s simple to do, helps you avoid the additives in the store-bought packages, and saves you money.

-To save you time in addition to money, I've rounded up 35 Homemade Seasoning Mixes that are sure to become faves in your home--quite a few of them are mine, and believe me, they get rave reviews!
+To motivate you even more, I’ve rounded up 35 amazing Homemade Seasoning Mixes that are sure to become faves in your home.

 Why Make Your Own Homemade Seasoning Blends